winstongarth/steam-market-inteligence-pipeline/README.md

 | Data quality | Great Expectations (Bronze) + dbt tests (modeled layers) | GX suits raw-layer schema/freshness checks; dbt's own test framework is the natural fit once data is modeled — avoids duplicate-logic drift between the two | `quality/expectations/`, `dbt/tests/` |
 | Testing | pytest + `mypy --strict` | Fixture-based, never hits the live Steam API | `tests/` |

-**Rejected: Snowflake.** Deliberately deferred — see `docs/DECISIONS.md` ("Warehouse") —
-pending a 24h unattended soak test and a 72h unattended-DAG run, neither of which has happened yet.
-DuckDB carries the whole warehouse layer instead, which is also why query tuning (`docs/METRICS.md`) used `EXPLAIN ANALYZE` rather than Snowflake query profiles, and why "add a clustering key" isn't in this project's fix list — DuckDB tables aren't micro-partitioned the way Snowflake's are, so that fix category doesn't transfer.

 ## 05 · Data model